The SWM Project in Madagascar

 DID YOU KNOW?

-- Makira Natural Park is home to more than 60 species of mammals (including 17 species of lemurs), more than 120 species of birds and more than 200 species of reptiles and amphibians.
+- Makira Natural Park is home to more than 60 species of mammals including 17 species of endangered lemurs.

-- More than 430 legal texts on wildlife management and domestic animal production have been identified and analysed (see the SWM Programme Legal Hub in Madagascar, in French only).
+- More than 430 legal texts on wildlife management and domestic animal production have been identified and analysed (see the country Legal Hub in French) to support the revision of Ordinance 60-126, which established the hunting regime in 1960.